Prizes and awards

 - Data analysis: a description and the results of a novel way to analyse existing data to answer the questions of the challenge.

-- The teams are obligated to send a written online submission of their work by submission deadline on 30 September at 16:00 CET.
+- The teams are obligated to send a written online submission of their work by submission deadline on 6 October at 23:59 CEST.
 Only the teams with a valid written submission sent by the deadline will be considered for the selection to the challenge finals held during the Inspire Helsinki 2019 event on 22 - 24 October 2019.
-Instructions for sending the submissions will be provided on the Inspire Helsinki 2019 Data Challenge website.
+Instructions for sending the submissions are provided on the Inspire Helsinki 2019 Data Challenge website.

 - The organisers and the challenge partners evaluate the written submissions and choose the teams for the finals.
 During the finals at the Inspire Helsinki 2019 event the winners of each challenge as well as any other awards will be chosen based on both the original written submissions and the oral presentations held during the event.
 At least one member of each team has to be prepared to present their work in the Inspire Helsinki 2019 event either in person or remotely.